Method

 The tilde ~

-operator allows you to bypass the automatic call feature, providing flexibility in method handling:
+also operator allows you to bypass the automatic call feature, providing flexibility in procedure handling:

 foo.~bar